What does the Bible teach about the place of works?

-In Mormonism, a good work is defined by its action.
-The greater the sacrifice, the greater the work, the greater the increase in a Mormon’s worthiness and the greater his or her progression to godhood.
+Although Mormonism teaches that works should be motivated by thankfulness to God, they are a necessary part of one's progression.
+A “good work” is defined by its action.
+The greater the sacrifice, the greater the work, the greater the increase in a Mormon’s worthiness and the greater their progression to godhood.

 Mormonism teaches that while God did his part to set the stage, it is now up to individual Mormons to strive to be worthy, to do all they can do to progress to godhood and receive the power and glory that comes with it.